-Sri Lanka Accounting Standard - LKAS 39 Financial Instruments: Recognition and Measurement
+Sri Lanka Accounting Standard-LKAS 39 Financial Instruments: Recognition and Measurement

-Sri Lanka Accounting Standard LKAS 39 Financial Instruments: Recognition and Measurement is set out in paragraphs 1-108F and Appendix A. All the paragraphs have equal authority.
-LKAS 39 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+Sri Lanka Accounting Standard LKAS 39 Financial Instruments: Recognition and Measurement is set out in paragraphs 1-103 and Appendix A. All the paragraphs have equal authority.
+LKAS 39 should be read in the context of its objective the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.